 The goal is to see if the filters remove all the dye, which should indicate that your system is functioning properly.
 The dye must be red and not any other color because the substance that makes the color red is what the filters will recognize as needing to be removed from the water.
 Other colors such as blue or green (besides being much harder to detect in the water!) derive their color from minerals which the Berkey filters will allow to pass through (just another great thing about Berkey filters – they don’t rob your water of beneficial minerals!).
 Additionally, you should NOT use anything all natural or organic, as many of those also will pass through.
 The test primarily works on the artificial red dye found in the ordinary red food coloring.

 - Start with an empty system (upper and lower chamber) and remove any PF-2 fluoride reduction elements (if installed).

-- Place the upper chamber only (with the elements installed) on similar-sized cups directly underneath each Black Berkey purifier.
+- Place the upper chamber only (with the elements installed) on similar-sized cups directly underneath each Black Berkey filter.
 This will help isolate which filter may be exhausted and which is still filtering effectively.

 - Fill the upper chamber with water and add 1/8 teaspoon of red food coloring for every gallon of water.

-- Allow the water to run through to the bottom chamber.
+- Allow the water to run through to the cups.